 What are Prescription Stimulants?

-Prescription stimulants are a group of psychoactive drugs used to treat obesity, prevent low blood pressure, narcolepsy, and attention deficit hyperactivity disorder (ADHD).
-These prescription stimulant drugs increase energy, increase alertness, improve focus, attention, and concentration by making changes in the brain chemicals of the central nervous system.
+Prescription stimulants are a group of drugs that are medically used to treat obesity, low blood pressure, narcolepsy, and attention deficit hyperactivity disorder (ADHD).

 Common prescription stimulants include:

 Prescription stimulants can be taken orally as a liquid form, snorted, or injected (intravenous use).
 Drug use of prescription stimulants can create increase respiratory function and blood pressure, and feelings of euphoria.